Martin Lodewijk: Personal life

 In 1973, Martin Lodewijk and his brother Tim participated in the knowledge quiz show Twee voor Twaalf.
 The brothers won, and returned for the special jubilee quiz in 2005, where they reached the finals.

+Lodewijk also plays ukulele, guitar and banjo.
+He performed in the Bobby Shaftoe Skiffle Group and the bluegrass band Chickenfeed.

 Awards

 For his whole work in comics, Lodewijk was presented the Stripschapprijs in 1978, the highest award in the Dutch comics world.

 On 29 April 2011 Martin Lodewijk was invested as a Knight of the Order of Orange-Nassau.
 He received this royal medal because of his comic work.